tg270798/FetchAndWrite/README.md

 The website used here was provided by the tutor and you can also fetch data from it.
 The link is "https://bluelimelearning.github.io/my-fav-quotes/".
-Using beautifulSoup the data is fetched. you can check out the BeautifulSoup scrapping file in the repo. \n I have also uploaded the resulting csv file.
+Using beautifulSoup the data is fetched. you can check out the BeautifulSoup scrapping file in the repo.
+I have also uploaded the resulting csv file.